dreibrod/ideal-chainsaw/README.md

 # ideal-chainsaw
-A throwaway repo for a Git tutorial
+a throwaway experimental repo for a git tutorial

-+
-+ let's learn git basics together!
+let's learn git basics together!